DreamOfTheRedChamber/system-design-interviews/README.md

 ##### Circular replication <a id="replication-topology-peer-to-peer-circular-replication"></a>

 ## Asynchronous vs synchronous replication <a id="replication-asynchronous-vs-synchronous"></a>
+### Def <a id="replication-asynchronous-vs-synchronous-def"></a>
 * Asynchronous: The master does not wait for the slaves to apply the changes, but instead just dispatches each change request to the slaves and assume they will catch up eventually and replicate all the changes.
 * Synchronous: The master and slaves are always in sync and a transaction is not allowed to be committed on the master unless the slaves agrees to commit it as well (i.e. synchronous replication makes the master wait for all the slaves to keep up with the writes.)

+### Comparison <a id="replication-asynchronous-vs-synchronous-comparison"></a>
-	- Asynchronous replication is a lot faster than synchronous replication.
+* Asynchronous replication is a lot faster than synchronous replication.
 Compared with asynchronous replication, synchronous replication requires extra synchronization to guarantee consistency.
 It is usually implemented through a protocol called two-phase commit, which guarantees consistency between the master and slaves.
 What makes this protocol slow is that it requires a total of four messages, including messages with the transaction and the prepare request.
 The major problem is not the amount of network traffic required to handle the synchronization, but the latency introduced by the network and by processing the commit on the slave, together with the fact that the commit is blocked on the master until all the slaves have acknowledged the transaction.
 In contrast, the master does not have to wait for the slave, but can report the transaction as committed immediately, which improves performance significantly.
-	- The performance of asynchronous replication comes at the price of consistency.
+* The performance of asynchronous replication comes at the price of consistency.
 In asynchronous replication the transaction is reported as committed immediately, without waiting for any acknowledgement from the slave.

 ## Replication for high availability <a id="replication-for-high-availability"></a>
 ### Redundancy <a id="ha-redundancy"></a>